1967 European Cup Winners' Cup: The first international breakthrough

 Quarter-final against Rapid goes the distance

 In the quarter-finals, the team drew Rapid Vienna.
 The first leg in the Austrian capital saw Rapid come out 1-0 winners, but Bayern turned the tie around, winning the return leg 2-0 after extra time.
 Gerd Müller scored the goal in the 106th minute to propel Bayern into a semi-final tie against Standard Liège.
-But the Belgian cup winners did not present too much of a hurdle; FCB won both legs of the tie, 2-0 and 3-1, securing a place in the final of the European Cup in their first appearance.
+But the Belgian cup winners did not present too much of a hurdle; FCB won both legs of the tie, 2-0 and 3-1, securing a place in the final of the European Cup Winners' Cup in their first appearance.

 Fittingly, this took place on 31 May 1967 in Nuremberg, the scene of the first German title in 1932.
 The opponents were hardened European campaigners Glasgow Rangers, although they'd only made it to the final thanks to a toss of a coin after their quarter-final tie against Real Zaragoza finished 2-2 after both legs.